nclack/arithcode/README.md

 ## Introduction

 Implementation after Amir Said's Algorithms 22-29([1]).
-This was mostly a learning excersise.
+This was mostly a learning exercise.
 It hasn't been optimized.

 [1]:  http://www.hpl.hp.com/techreports/2004/HPL-2004-76.pdf
       Said, A. "Introduction to Arithmetic Coding - Theory and Practice."